Jolina Magdangal: 2014–present: Continued success

 In February 2016, she released the expanded version of her album Back to Love to include latest versions of her original hits "Kapag Ako Ay Nagmahal" and "Chuva Choo Choo", the latter was a collaboration with Vice Ganda.
 The expanded album was also released on physical copies; after two weeks in the market, she was awarded by PARI with a gold record certification.
 In the 8th PMPC Star Awards for Music, Magdangal was named Female Recording Artist of the Year and the album was nominated for the Album of the Year category.

 Her next hosting stint is in the morning show Magandang Buhay (2016), with Karla Estrada, Melai Cantiveros and Jodi Sta.
 Maria.
-The show is currently active airing weekdays in the morning slot.
+The show was airing weekdays in the morning slot until 2026.

 Magdangal's next role as judge following Pinoy Idol was in the amateur singing competition Tawag ng Tanghalan Kids (2017) and its regular edition's second (2017), third (2019), and Tawag ng Tanghalan: All-Star Grand Resbak (2019) editions, aired as a segment in the noontime show It's Showtime.

 In 2019, Magdangal started guesting in the reformatted ASAP show ASAP Natin 'To and has since continued to appear occasionally as a performer until today.
 After a decade of hiatus in doing films, Magdangal made a comeback in the 2021 film Momshies!
 Ang Soul Mo'y Akin!, a collaboration with her Magandang Buhay co-hosts Karla Estrada and Melai Cantiveros.

 In addition to her weekdays hosting stint at Magandang Buhay since 2016, she continued to become a recurring judge in the noontime show Tawag ng Tanghalan from its Season 4 (2020), Season 5 (2021), Season 6 (2022), Season 7 (2023), and its current season dubbed as Tawag ng Tanghalan: The School Showdown (2024).
 Also in 2023, Magdangal joined the game show Sang Daang Pienalo aired weekend nights at Pie Channel.

 In 2024, Magdangal joined the cast of the action-drama series and Dreamscape Entertainment produced Lavender Fields as Lily Atienza with Jodi Sta.
 Maria, Janine Gutierrez, Jericho Rosales, and Maricel Soriano.
 This project marked her comeback in doing drama series after almost a decade since the 2014 FlordeLiza afternoon soap.